 Whether one is in the market for a new home or just conducting research on how best to update the one they have, a lot of planning and decision-making goes into getting the kitchen just right.
+At some point, most homeowners will ask themselves: "What is the best kitchen countertop material for my needs?"

 It's the heart of the home, and a lot of time is spent in this room.
 It's also one of the first places homeowners make improvements.
 While everyone should certainly do their basic due diligence when it comes to countertop material trends, opinions and aesthetics, there are some who like to go the extra mile in their investigation.
 If that's you, welcome: This piece was written with this attention to detail in mind, so whip out the notepad and get ready to learn.